MikeBell1/paper/paper.md

 # Introduction
 We have had issues with the flow module since it was replaced in February.

-We have been in contact with LI-COR technical support.
+We have been in contact with LI-COR technical support, and have tried various solutions.

+# Troubleshooting
+First, we tried a larger filer size.